righthandabacus/righthandabacus.github.io/_posts/2018-01-24-downsample.markdown

 layout: post
 title: Downsampling algorithms
 date: Wed, 24 Jan 2018 14:55:45 -0500
+lastedit: Fri, 26 Jan 2018 13:22:32 -0500
 tags: code
 ---
 This is from a master thesis that try to downsample a line chart (time series) but retain all visual characteristics.
+What I know about downsampling is to assume the input is a signal and pass it through a low-pass filter, as we have learned in the undergraduate signal & system course.
+But we can't guarantee the visual characteristics will not be distorted (Gibbs effect!), especially we can't sure the maxima and minima are retained.

 The intuitive way to do downsampling is to split the $x$ domain of the line chart into some equal segments, and pick one point from each segment.
 Each